Skip to Content

 Read More about Growing Vegetables in Containers: 6 Keys to Success

-Italian Vegetable Varieties: What to Grow for Italian Cooking
+Italian Vegetables: What to Grow for Italian Cooking (Including Italian Herbs)

 Quick Summary: An Italian kitchen garden needs tomatoes (paste, slicer, and cherry types), squash, beans, chicory, peppers, eggplant, kale, broccoli, onions, lettuce, and herbs like basil, oregano, and parsley.
 Grow in the ground or containers.
 Most Italian varieties thrive in US gardens with warm summers.
 Read time: 12 min | Experience level: Beginner to intermediate …

-Read More about Italian Vegetable Varieties: What to Grow for Italian Cooking
+Read More about Italian Vegetables: What to Grow for Italian Cooking (Including Italian Herbs)

-Read More about Protecting Blueberry Plants Over Winter
+Read More about Wintering Over Blueberry Plants in Pots

-Read More about Best and Worst Companion Plants for Blueberry Bushes
+Read More about Blueberry Companion Plants: Best and Worst Companion Plants for Blueberry Bushes

-Quick Summary: Grow blueberries in wide pots (at least 20 inches) with acidic soil (half peat, half potting mix).
-Choose half-high varieties for cold climates (Polaris, Northland, Chippewa).
-Plant at least two different varieties for cross-pollination and larger harvests.
+Quick Summary: Grow blueberries in wide pots (at least 20 inches in diameter) with acidic soil (half peat, half potting mix).
+Choose half-high varieties for pots (Polaris, Northland, Chippewa).
 Full sun (6+ hours) is essential.
-Expect a few handfuls the first year, increasing to about …
+Expect a lifespan of 8 to 12 years when grown in pots; 20-30 years when grown in a garden bed. …

 Quick Summary: Grow tomatoes in hanging baskets using small, determinate varieties like Tumbler, Tumbling Tom, or Tiny Tim.
 Use a sturdy basket at least 12 inches wide and deep with drainage holes.
 Water daily in summer heat.
 Fertilize regularly since nutrients leach with each watering.
 Choose a sunny spot protected from strong wind.
 Read time: …

-Read More about Growing Tomatoes in Hanging Baskets: Best Varieties and Tips
+Read More about Hanging Tomato Plants for Baskets and Balconies: Best Varieties and Growing Tips

 Quick Summary: Grow bags are reusable for multiple seasons if cleaned and stored properly.
 After harvest, remove soil, scrub the bag, soak in warm soapy water, rinse, and dry completely before storing flat.
 Replace potting soil each year for tomatoes to avoid disease buildup, or solarize old soil and add fresh compost.
 Quality bags last …

-Read More about Reusing Grow Bags for Tomatoes: Cleaning, Storage, and Soil Tips
+Read More about Reuse Grow Bags for Tomatoes: Cleaning, Storage, and Soil Tips

-How to Grow Tomatoes in Grow Bags: Sizes, Setup, and Tips
+Tomatoes in Grow Bags: Sizes, Setup, and Growing Tips

 Quick Summary: Grow bags offer excellent drainage and air pruning for tomato roots.
 Use 7-10 gallon bags for determinate varieties, 15-20 gallons for indeterminate.
 The porous fabric dries out faster than plastic pots, so check soil daily in hot weather.
 One plant per bag for best results.
 Read time: 12 min | Experience level: Beginner …

-Read More about How to Grow Tomatoes in Grow Bags: Sizes, Setup, and Tips
+Read More about Tomatoes in Grow Bags: Sizes, Setup, and Growing Tips

-Read More about Overwintering Potted Plants: How to Protect Container Gardens in Cold Climates
+Read More about Overwintering Potted Plants in Cold Climates

 Indoor Vertical Gardening: A Beginner’s Guide to Growing Food at Home